Lipe-Albuquerque/Entra21_Logica_Java_2022/Aula11 - Vetores/README.md

-# Exercicios em sala

-## importante acessar os exercicios com um menu
--
--
+# learning about vectors

+## important to access the exercises with a menu
--
+- Creation
--
+- Definition
--
+- Access indexes
--
+- Update values ​​by indices